Zanieon/NorthstarMods/README.md

 - They can use e-smoke to kill pilots trying to rodeo them
 - Drop a Battery on Easy and Regular Difficulties or drop an Amped Battery in Hard, Master and Insane difficulties similar to campaign Titans

-*Warning: Elite Titans' melee have a special mechanic called ENF (Execution Next Frame), in which said Elite Titan will immediately chain execution the first frame the game registers a titan as doomed (auto or player) from the melee attack that has doomed them!
-This mechanic respects Stealth Auto-Eject and Ronin's Phase Reflex, and will not trigger immediate execution.*
+~~*Warning: Elite Titans' melee have a special mechanic called ENF (Execution Next Frame), in which said Elite Titan will immediately chain execution the first frame the game registers a titan as doomed (auto or player) from the melee attack that has doomed them!
+This mechanic respects Stealth Auto-Eject and Ronin's Phase Reflex, and will not trigger immediate execution.~~*

+## Nerfed Elites branch changes
+- Removed ENF (Execution Next Frame)
+- Removed Shield regen on core (except for monarch)
+- Nerfed melee damage
+- Slightly reduce weapon ccuracy

 ## Live-Fire Frontier Defense